maren7/NBXplorer/docs/API.md

 ## <a name="health"></a>Health check

-A endpoint that can be used without the need for [authentication](#auth) which will returns HTTP 200 only if all nodes connected to NBXplorer are ready.
+A endpoint that can be used without the need for [authentication](#auth) which will returns HTTP 200 only if all nodes connected to NRXplorer are ready.

 HTTP GET /health